Ivy-Apps/ivy-wallet/docs/Architecture.md

 # Ivy's Ways, These Are

-Solution short and working, must be.
-Break the app, it must not.
+Solutions short and working, must be.
+Break the app, they must not.

 **Wisdom we follow:**

-- **80/20 rule:** 20% code brings 80% feature value.
+- **80/20 rule:** From 20% code, 80% value.
-- **Run, when complexity you see!** If explain to a youngling you cannot, start anew you must.
+- **Complexity, a dark path it is.** Easy to start, difficult to undo.
+More layers, tempting they seem...
+Yet in simplicity, true power lies.
-- **Overengineer, you must not.** Less is more.
-Pragmatic be, with "dumb" solutions.
+- **Overengineer, you must not.** More, often is less.
+Clear and plain, solutions should stand.
 - **For today, build.** Tomorrow, uncertain it is.
-Fail today by planning only for tomorrow, you might.
+By looking too far ahead, stumble today, you could.

 ## Screen: Compose UI + ComposeViewModel